 One of the most important habits to foster is consistency.
 Progress takes time.
 You might not see the results you want right away, but if you are consistent with your nutrition and training, you’ll get there.
 Everyone falls off the horse, but when that happens, dust yourself off, and get back on.

-Keeping track of your diet and training is a great way to hold yourself accountable to daily progress.
+Keeping track of your diet and training is a great way to hold yourself accountable for daily progress.
 Also, be sure to take before and after pictures.
 Seeing the physical changes that are happening will provide more motivation.

 Beat Your High Metabolism and Gain Muscle